mstc-dev/vyomsaraf-bankingwebsite/README.md

 # vyomsaraf-bankingwebsite
-#in this project, I have used Springboot framework and java and thmyleaf for creating a webssite very similar to a real banking website.
+#In this project, I have used Spring-boot framework of java, Thymeleaf and MySQL for creating a website very similar to a real banking website.
-#for any doubts feel free to contact to me through mstc.now.sh/
+#For any doubts feel free to contact to me through mstc.now.sh/